obriencole11/skywindTools/README.md

 ## Retargeter

 ### Installation
-Add the batch folder to your local Maya script directory.
+Add the retargeter folder to your local Maya script directory.
 Then in the python console run:
 ```
 from skywindTools.retargeter import retargeter_main